Douglas Devananda: Opposition to the Tamil Tigers

+Controversies

 Criminal charges

 Devananda is wanted in India on connection with the Choolaimedu murder, kidnapping and other charges.
 In 1994 the Madras VI Additional Sessions Court declared him a proclaimed offender.
 Devananda claims he, along with other militants, was amnestied by the 1987 Indo-Sri Lanka Accord.

+Charges of misusing a personal firearm

+On 26 December 2025, Devananda was arrested by the Criminal Investigation Department (CID) in connection with an incident involving his personal firearm falling into the hands of members of an organised criminal gang.
+Upon being produced before the Gampaha Magistrate's court on 27 December, he was detained for 72 hours under the provisions of the Prevention of Terrorism Act.
+Subsequently, on 28 December, he was remanded by the court until 9 January 2026.